Sanders tops Biden in New Hampshire poll, as Buttigieg surges

 According to the poll, 30 percent of likely Democratic primary voters in the Granite State say they’d back Sanders, the independent from Vermont who’s making his second straight run for the White House.
 Sanders crushed eventual nominee Hillary Clinton in the state’s 2016 Democratic primary.
 Biden, who’s expected to launch his White House bid this week, is at 18 percent, with Buttigieg at 15 percent.

-Sanders held at 26-22 percent edge over Biden in UNH’s previous poll, which was conducted in February.
-Buttigieg stood at just one percent in that survey.
+Sanders held a 26-22 percent edge over Biden in UNH’s previous poll, which was conducted in February.
+Buttigieg stood at just 1 percent in that survey.

 SOME SANDERS BACKERS UPSET WITH BUTTIGIEG